BY LAWS OF THE INTERNATIONAL FRUIT TREE ASSOCIATION

 No member shall be permitted more than one (1) vote on each ballot cast.
 Members shall not have the right to vote by proxy.
 A vote by mail on the proposal listed on a ballot shall constitute a vote on the specified issued.
 The ballot shall be received by the secretary prior to the time of the meeting.

 ARTICLE VI.
 Directors

 (b) Timing of Nominations.
-Nominations must be received by the association 30 days prior to the annual meeting.
+Nominations must be received by Nominating Committee by November 30 of each year.

 (c) Election Method.
-Elections of eligible association nominees for Director to be held at the annual business meeting by method of majority vote of members present.
+The Nominating Committee will present the nominees for election at the annual business meeting by method of majority vote of members present.

 Section 3.
 Terms of Office

 At each annual meeting of the members, one class of directors shall be elected to hold office for a term of three (3) years and to succeed the class of directors whose term of office expires at that meeting.
-Each qualified director shall serve for the term for which he shall have been duly elected, and until his successor shall have been duly chosen and qualified.
+Each qualified director shall serve for the term for which they shall have been duly elected, and until their successor shall have been duly chosen and qualified.

-A director may exceed the limit of three consecutive three year terms by a maximum of two years if they are serving as president in these two years.
+A director may exceed the limit of two consecutive three year terms by a maximum of two years if they are serving as Chair in these two years.